 Polyester elastic is the most versatile as it can be machine-washed or dry-cleaned, while cotton elastic is likely to shrink a bit and cannot be dry-cleaned.
 Nylon elastic is best for swimwear and lingerie.

 Calling all dressmakers!
-If you’re looking to buy your first sewing machine or treat yourself to an upgrade, our handy guide to the best sewing machines is here to help.
+If you’re looking to buy your first sewing machine or treat yourself to an upgrade, our handy guide to the best sewing machines for beginners is here to help.